vzachari/IronSmithQSM/README.md

 **Column5** = Absolute path including filename to QSM map
 *(e.g. /home/subjects/S01/QSM/QSM_Map.nii.gz)*

-All 5 columns need to be provided, otherwise Ironsmith will exit with errors
+All 5 columns need to be provided, otherwise Ironsmith will exit with errors.

 ## 5) Quality of life features: